'Monster' Hurricane Florence nears Carolina coast

 President Donald Trump declared states of emergency for North and South Carolina and Virginia, opening the way for federal aid.
 He said the federal government is "absolutely, totally prepared" for Florence.

 All three states ordered mass evacuations along the coast.
-But getting out of harm's way could prove difficult.
+But getting out of harm's way has proved difficult since airlines were canceling flights and motorists had a hard time finding fuel.

 Michelle Stober loaded up valuables on Tuesday at her home on Wrightsville Beach to take back to her primary residence in Cary, North Carolina.
 Finding fuel for the journey was tough.